Menu

 KEY QUESTIONS

-• Can the hearing abilities of large whales be estimated by monitoring neuron discharges as the brain processes incoming sound?
+• 1.
+Can the hearing abilities of large whales be estimated by monitoring neuron discharges as the brain processes incoming sound (Auditory Evoked Potential)?

 SUMMARY

-This study was conducted to 1) obtain the first-ever audiogram for a mysticete whale, and 2) to use the data to test the predictions of the models of minke whale hearing provided by Ketten and Mountain (project above).
+This study was conducted to 1) obtain the first-ever audiogram for a mysticete whale, and 2) to use the data to test the predictions of the models of minke whale hearing provided by Ketten and Mountain (see Links to Other Research below).
 Small, manageable minke whales were accessible in Iceland where they were being studied by Danish researchers, and where minke whale hunters and capture boats were readily available.

 The goal was to capture a whale for Auditory Evoked Potential (AEP) testing.
 Eighty-one minke whales were observed in 92 hours at sea (11 days), and a capture net was set 4 times with no successful whale catch.
 Minke whales occasionally live-strand or are taken captive in Japan, Iceland, and elsewhere.
 In such events, an attempt could be made to obtain an audiogram using AEP methods.
 Such an audiogram would be useful in validating predictions of mysticete hearing made by anatomical and biophysical models.